-In contrast to the response policy using the gratis issue of stock acquisition rights covered by the Guidelines, some court decisions to date have shown that it is possible for the board of directors to exercise its own judgment to invoke countermeasures against an abusive acquisition that is clearly detrimental to corporate value and the common interests of shareholders, when
+In contrast to the response policy using the gratis issue of stock acquisition rights covered by the Guidelines, some court decisions to date have shown that it is possible for the board of directors to exercise its own judgment to invoke countermeasures against an abusive acquisition that is clearly detrimental to corporate value and the common interests of shareholders, when the board makes a substantive judgment in view of the details of the proposed acquisition (Nippon Broadcasting System case (Tokyo High Court decision, March 23, 2005)).79 Although this court decision suggests that such countermeasure could be appropriate, what was used in

-The 2005 Guidelines state that, "While it is not consistent with the division of corporate authority envisioned by the laws of Japan for directors, who are elected at a general meeting of shareholders, to change the composition of shareholders by adopting a takeover defense measure, since it is difficult to convene a general meeting of shareholders in a timely manner, it is not appropriate to reject outright the adoption of defensive measures by the board of directors when such measures enhance shareholder interests.
+78 The 2005 Guidelines state that, "While it is not consistent with the division of corporate authority envisioned by the laws of Japan for directors, who are elected at a general meeting of shareholders, to change the composition of shareholders by adopting a takeover defense measure, since it is difficult to convene a general meeting of shareholders in a timely manner, it is not appropriate to reject outright the adoption of defensive measures by the board of directors when such measures enhance shareholder interests.
 Even in the case where a takeover defense measure has been adopted by a resolution of the board of directors, if there is a mechanism that allows the shareholders to terminate the defensive measure (and their failure to do so indicates passive approval), it does not run counter to the principle of shareholders' will."
 On the other hand, in light of the description in the main text and court decisions to date, it is considered that there will be only limited cases in which the invocation of countermeasures is permitted in a state of only passive approval without ex-post facto confirmation of shareholders' intentions for a response policy adopted solely based on the judgment of the board of directors.